Skip to content

 Real example:

-Request 1: "Here's the codebase:\n<50KB context>" → 12 cache creation tokens
+Request 1: "Here's the codebase:\n<large context>" → cache creation tokens written

-Request 2: "Same codebase, different question" → 24 cache read tokens (10% cost)
+Request 2: "Same codebase, different question" → cache read tokens (reduced cost on the cached prefix)

 How to enable (in your client code):